jsfuentes/Code-Cheatsheet/Python/collections/strings.md

 - ' ' and " " are the same
 - `chr(ord('a')+1)` to add one to 'a' and get 'b'
+- Python 3 has strings be unicode, 2 byte character

 ## Formatting